I am passionate about problem-solving and creating abstractions, with a focus on

 create libraries to tackle complex problems.

-I also have extensive experience in both in-person and online teaching at the undergraduate and
+I have extensive experience in both in-person and online teaching at the undergraduate and graduate

-graduate levels, specializing in technology, musicology, and live coding.
-Feedback on my teaching
+levels, specializing in technology, musicology, and live coding.
+Feedback on my teaching practice

-practice is generally favorable, highlighting my ability to communicate complex concepts in a
+is generally favorable, highlighting my ability to communicate complex concepts in a clear and

 Research Areas: